chrisperry-sd/Dimes/README.md

 # Dimes

-Dimes is a mobile app aimed at helping teach children the importance of money managemnt.
+Dimes is a mobile app aimed at helping teach children the importance of money management.
 Users can connect to their childrens bank account to oversee spending and set budgets for their children.

 ## The way the app works..